Millionaire income versus expenses

 |Travel & Entertainment||9%|

 The primary residence category is large.
 However, it includes many things related to their housing.
 Most relevant are utilities, home improvement projects, property taxes, mortgage payments to name the big ones.

-The all other category is a catch all for clothes, household items and anything else that didn’t fit the major groups.
+The all other category is a catch-all for clothes, household items and anything else that didn’t fit the major groups.
 This illustrates to me that the study group as a whole is not obsessed with spending.
 They don’t track every penny that goes out the door.
-In general, they are spending conscious, but not micro manage it.
+In general, they are spending consciously, but not micromanaging it.